Preventing Feline Infectious Peritonitis

 • wormers and flea control are mostly neurotoxic – which means they adversely affect the nervous system

-• vaccines – which contain heavy metals, again neurotoxins, which tend to deplete an immature immune system
+• vaccines – which contain heavy metals, neurotoxins, which tend to deplete an immature immune system

 • chemical cleaners in the area where the cats live, especially common at shelters and many homes